lucasnr/autocomplete/README.md

 # Autocomplete

-A C++ implementation of a dna profiler program
+A C++ implementation of a text autocomplete program

 ### Table of Contents